jarmoza/aolm_full/README.md

 ## Data Quality Metric Tutorial

 This tutorial will guide you through a sample exercise in reading a dataset of digital texts, running a data quality metric over them, and producing output files from the metric.
-The example dataset for the exercises will be a set of 10 editions of Mark Twain's 'Adventures of Huckleberry' sourced from the 'Internet Archive'.
+The example dataset for the tutorial will be a set of 10 editions of Mark Twain's 'Adventures of Huckleberry' sourced from the 'Internet Archive'.

 Comments and pseudocode for this tutorial are found in `aolm_tutorial.py` in the `tutorial` folder.
 Follow along the steps outlined below and place your code in that script file in the `tutorial_workspace` function.
-Once you have run the script and are satisfied with the results, you may choose to perform your own exercises with running different data quality metrics in the `aolm_code/data_quality/core/dq_metrics` folder – and with different data sets.
+Once you have run the script and are satisfied with the results, you may choose to perform your own exercises with running different data quality metrics in the `aolm_code/data_quality/core/dq_metrics` folder.
 Note that you will need some beginner-level Python proficiency to follow along with the tutorial.
 The full tutorial solution along with some extra commentary on it can be found in `tutorial_solution.py`.

 Functionality to enable further exercises and explorations of AoLM's metrics and datasets can be found in `cli_lib.py` as well as via a script to run AoLM's data quality metrics at the command line in `aolm_cli.py`.